Thousands of Borrowers Qualify for Automatic Student Loan Relief — Are You One?

 Several groups of student loan borrowers will receive automatic aid unless they choose to opt out.
 The groups include some current and former service members, borrowers with qualifying permanent disabilities that prevent them from working and attendees of the defunct ITT Tech who inadvertently took out “misleading” loans that the for-profit college chain allegedly disguised as grant money.

-The group also includes more than half a million defrauded former students who took out loans to attend the Corinthian chain of schools — as well as some 66,000 borrowers who will get automatic loan forgiveness from a settlement reached in early 2022 with the loan servicing company Navient.
+The group also includes around 200,000 former college students who reached a settlement with their schools over fraud claims, more than half a million defrauded former students who took out loans to attend the Corinthian chain of schools — as well as some 66,000 borrowers who will get automatic loan forgiveness from a settlement reached in early 2022 with the loan servicing company Navient.

 Here’s a closer look at who’s receiving the automatic aid.

 In early June 2022, the Department of Education announced they would be offering complete student loan forgiveness to 560,000 former Corinthian students.
 The $5.8 billion in total debt forgiveness was the largest single loan discharge in U.S. history.